 The Food – 2/5

 They hold no stars or Rosettes and make no claims to plaudits.
 They do promise locally sourced and seasonal foods.
-All was there, but something went array between kitchen and guest.
-Despite a good start, Chef managed to ruin a much-longed-for weekend break with an arrogant approach to a tepid main course.
+All was there, but something went array between kitchen and guest and yet despite a good start, Chef managed to ruin a much-longed-for weekend break with an arrogant approach to a tepid main course.
 They removed the cost of the food from the bill including what had been excellent starters (despite our request not to), but nothing would make up for our disappointment.
 Breakfast could have fared better had staff been aware that this was a Sunday morning and a relaxing breakfast was all we wanted; instead we listened to the scraping of chairs and clatter of knives forks and plates as they set up for lunch when we were barely through our first cup of tea.
 A very disappointing time if a relaxing break is what you desire.

 Service – 2/5